 Cost Of Installation

 PVC floors are the most economical flooring options on a square-foot basis.
 They offer significant cost savings when compared to wooden or marble flooring.
-If you are someone who likes to DIY (Do It Yourself), you can save up on the minimal labour costs too.
+If you are someone who likes to DIY (Do It Yourself), you can save up on the minimal labor costs too.

 Welspun Has Better Solutions

 While polyvinyl floorings offer great benefits all-round, Welspun’s advanced Click N Lock tiles can provide an edge over them in terms of design, durability, installation, maintenance, etc. Its 5-layer core is made of stone polymer composite and requires less than a day's installation without any dust or noise.

-You get everything with PVC floorings like durability, a variety of designs, simple maintenance and economic pricing.
-However, there is a better option available like the Welspun SPC Click N Lock tiles that are available in stone, wood and vogue finishes, can be installed in a day on existing floors, and meet international standards.
-Check out our range here.
+You get everything with PVC floorings like durability, a variety of designs, simple maintenance, and economic pricing.
+However, there is a better option available like the Welspun SPC Click N Lock tiles that are available in stone, wood, and vogue finishes, can be installed in a day on existing floors, and meet international standards.